Dataquay::PropertyObject Class Reference

 QString propertyPrefix,

-Construct a PropertyObject acting on the given Store, with the given default prefix for properties and the given "subject" URI.
+Construct a PropertyObject acting on the given Store, with the given default prefix (which will itself be prefix expanded) for properties and the given "subject" URI.

 QString propertyPrefix,